 5. Your school will be notified that your FAFSA application was submitted.

-Once you recieve your SAR, the schools that you listed on your FAFSA will be notified that your application was submitted.
+Once you receive your SAR, the schools that you listed on your FAFSA will be notified that your application was submitted.
 The schools will use that number to calculate how much financial aid you are eligible to receive if you attend their school.

 6. Communicate with your school.